UK guide • Honest comparison • Practical tradeoffs

 Quick answer

-• Agency: bigger team, higher overheads
+• Agency: bigger team and more overheads

-Agency vs freelance: what’s the real difference?
+What is the real difference?

 Agency

-• More process and documentation
+• Heavier process and reporting

-• Higher cost due to overheads
+• Higher cost because of overheads

 Freelance developer